hoffa/pyogi/README.md

 ## Usage

 I've included a barebones parser and renderer.
-I'm trying to keep the code as short and simple as possible.
+I'm trying to keep the code as short and simple as possible, and focus on ironing out the worst of issues.
 I don't want to deal with wrapping, justification and the plethora of other visual adjustments at this point.

 Here's the basic usage: